 A Cherry Blossom, is a flower of several trees of genus Prunus, especially the Japanese Cherry.
 Most Cherry Blossoms have a short life span, living only 30 to 40 years.
 The flowers can range from pure white to different shades of pink during the blooming period, depending on the variety.
 Peak blooming dates vary based on the region.
 In the US, April is typically the month when 70% of the flowers of the trees are open.

 Cherry trees are located throughout the Northern hemisphere, especially in temperate regions.
 Asian countries such as Japan, India, Nepal, China, Korea, and Taiwan, and European countries such as Denmark, Germany, and France are home to the highest concentrations.

-No one knows where these trees originate, although recent researchers from The Huffington Post speculates that they originated somewhere in Eurasia near the Himalayans before migrating to Japan.
+No one knows where these trees originate, although recent researchers from The Huffington Post speculate that they originated somewhere in Eurasia near the Himalayans before migrating to Japan.